wp-staging/wp-staging-cli-releases/README.md

 Restore Options:
   -p,  --path=<path>                - Specify the WordPress root path for restoration.
 Default: "./".
-  -wd, --overwrite-db=<yes|no>      - Remove tables that are not in the backup.
+  -wd, --overwrite-db=<yes|no>      - Remove database tables not present in the backup.
 Default: "yes".
   -wr, --overwrite-wproot=<yes|no>  - Remove files in the WordPress root path that are not in the backup or part of WordPress core.
 Default: "no".
        --db-innodb-strict-mode      - Enable InnoDB strict mode if needed.
 By default, it is turned off during database restoration.
        --db-file=<file>             - Use the extracted backup SQL file to resume database restoration in case of failure.
        --db-insert-batch-size=<num> - Number of queries to batch in a single insert operation.
 Default: 1000.
+       --db-insert-multi=<yes|no>   - Use multi-row INSERT statements per query to improve performance.
+Default "yes".

 Restore DB Options:
   This option overrides the DB-related configuration parsed from the wp-config.php file.